The Carna “family” owners, managers and the team.

 Edward is one of the island’s owners being the great-great-grandson of the original purchaser Canon Horace Newton.
 He is passionate about Carna’s past, future and sharing it with visitors old and new.
 He has spent the last 12 years researching the family’s history in the area since acquiring the Glencripesdale Estate in 1870 (opposite the Isle of Carna) and adding Carna in 1881.
 He is happiest when on a horse and is passionate about reintroducing a balanced and appropriate selection of wildlife to Carna to help restore the natural ecosystem.
 Edward is a Chartered Surveyor and spends his time between North Yorkshire, Carna and London.

 Andy Jackson, General Manager and co-founder of Carna Conservation Initiative and his wife Allison Jackson have been an integral part of running the island since 2003.
 Based across the water at Laga Bay for over 35 years they run Ardnamurchan Charters and mainland self-catering accommodation Laga Lodge as well as providing all the essential support to the island keeping it running smoothly as well as looking after guests, making sure holidaying on the Isle of Carna is a fun, relaxing and interesting adventure.
 Allison, a retired nurse, manages the housekeeping side of the island’s operations.
-Andy, a trained engineer and local Coastguard station chief, operates the logistics side of Carna providing maintenance, transport, guided wildlife trips and boat training as well as being heavily involved in our conservation projects as a Director of Carna Conservation Initiative.
+Andy, a trained engineer and local Coastguard Search and Rescue Station Officer, operates the logistics side of Carna providing maintenance, transport, guided wildlife trips and boat training as well as being heavily involved in our conservation projects as a Director of Carna Conservation Initiative.
 A founder member of the marine protection initiative CAOLAS and founder member of West Highland Peninsulas Tourist Association Andy has worked continuously promoting and protecting this very special area.
 Andy is also a WiSe (wildlife safe) qualified skipper who can provide excellent wildlife guiding on the island and around the local waters in his charter vessel MV Laurenca.